The History of the Parish of Rochdale

 in Little Wardle, which he held of the King by knight's service.
 His holdings were valued at six marks a year

-- Thomas Holt of Stubley died on March 23rd, leaving his thirteen-year-old
+- Thomas Holt of Stubley (probably the son of Geoffry Holt) died on March 23rd, leaving his thirteen-year-old

 son Robert as his heir and a ward of James Stanley.
 Thomas was a massive landowner, holding 15 houses and over 300 acres